feklee/san/edges/README.md

 Introduction
 ============

-Edges are composed of RG58 cables inside metal tubes, connected to BNC connectors.
+Edges are basically stiff RG58 cables.
+The metal shell is connected to ground.

 Parts